MatteoGuadrini/nosqlapi/README.md

 This document describes the Python NOSQL database API specification.

+## Module Interface

+### Constructors

+Access to the database is made available through connection objects.
+The module must provide the following constructor for these:

+`Connection(parameters...)`

+Constructor for creating a connection to the database.
+Returns a `Session` object.
+It takes a number of parameters which are database dependent.

 ## Open source
 _pyrrole_ is an open source project.
 Any contribute, It's welcome.